utsaslab/crashmonkey/README.md

 # CrashMonkey #

+## Special About This Version ##
+This version of CrashMonkey is a hacked build that allows users to run the `xfs` program from `xfstests` in their test case.
+Currently the file path for `xfs` must be hardcoded. `xfstests` must be present and built on the machine running this version of CrashMonkey prior to running the CrashMonkey test case.
+Check `code/test/ext4_regression_bug.cpp`.

+Furthermore, this has some extra print statements to aid with reading fsck errors.
+These will print when run in verbose mode.
+If you do decide to run in verbose mode, I recommend using `tee` or file redirection and saving everything to file rather than just scrolling the console.
+It is quite a bit of output.

+1. Build with `cd crashmonkey/code; make default tests/ext4_regression_bug.so`
+2. run with `sudo ../build/c_harness -v -d /dev/cow_ram0 -e 10240 -f /dev/vda -t ext4 tests/ext4_regression_bug.so | tee ~/ext4_regression.log`
+    1. `-f /dev/vda` assumes block device `/dev/vda` exists.
+This is used to copy flags from.
+It can be changed to another block device, though avoid ramdisks as it will silence flush/fua flags.

 ### What is CrashMonkey? ###

 CrashMonkey is a file-system agnostic testing framework for file-system consistency.
 It is meant to explore many crash states that are possible when a computer crashes in the middle of a write operation.
 CrashMonkey is made up of 3 main parts: